Curriculum Provision at HTC 2017-2018

 Health and Social Care (BTEC)

-All students will of course take the core curriculum, which is made up of:
+All students will take the core curriculum, which is made up of:

 English – Students will take GCSEs in both English Language and English Literature.